top of page

 Commonly used terms:

-Antibodies: proteins produced by the immune system to stop intruders (such as bacteria and viruses like Covid-19) from harming the body.
+Antibodies: proteins produced by the immune system to stop intruders (such as bacteria and viruses like Covid-19 or flu from harming the body.

 At-risk: how likely one is to experience a certain problem.
-Someone at low risk is less likely than someone at high risk to develop the problem, such as Covid-19.
+Someone at low risk is less likely than someone at high risk to develop the problem.

-Contact Tracing: the process of identifying people who may have come into contact with an infected person in an attempt to stop the spread.
-(To download the Crush Covid app CLICK HERE.)
+Contact Tracing: the process of identifying people who may have come into contact with an infected person in an attempt to stop the spread

-Immunity: the ability of our own (unique) immune system to fight off foreign invaders such as COVID-19.
+Immunity: the ability of our own (unique) immune system to fight off foreign invaders such as COVID-19 or flu.
 Herd Immunity: occurs when a high percentage of a community is immune to a disease either because of vaccination or exposure

 Isolation: Isolation is a health care term that means keeping people who are infected with a contagious illness away from those who are not infected.
 Isolation can take place at home or at a hospital or care facility.

 Novel: new and different from what has been known before.
-Because COVID-19 is "novel" we don't have antibodies to fight it and therefore everyone is at risk of catching it.
+Because COVID-19 was "novel" we didn't have antibodies to fight it and therefore everyone was at risk of catching it.
 Additionally, it means that scientists worldwide are constantly studying and learning more in order to give the best guidance.
 It also means that the guidance has and may continue to change.

 Pandemic: the global (worldwide) outbreak of a disease.